-Professor David Blankfein-Tabachnick's scholarly interest focus on the relationship between private ownership and entitlement and public values, recently in the context of property, IP, the criminal law and taxation.
-His internationally noted work appears in highly selective law reviews and peer edited journals including the California Law Review, the Virginia Law Review, the Cambridge University Press journal, Social Philosophy and Policy.
-His latest work on duress and consensual relationships is forthcoming in the Michigan Law Review.
+Professor David Blankfein-Tabachnick's scholarly interests focus on the relationship between private ownership and public values, recently in the context of property, intellectual property, the criminal law and taxation.
+His internationally recognized work appears in highly selective law reviews and peer edited journals including the California Law Review, the Virginia Law Review, the Cambridge University Press journal, Social Philosophy and Policy.
+His latest work on property, duress and consensual relationships is forthcoming in the Michigan Law Review.
 His articles have been reprinted in Cambridge University Press volumes on taxation and the freedom of association and his work on tort law has been reprinted in Rawls and Law, a collection of articles by acclaimed legal scholars.

-Professor Blankfein-Tabachnick is a member of the tenure system faculty at Michigan State University College of Law where he is a member of the Intellectual Property, Information & Communications Law Program faculty.
+Professor Blankfein-Tabachnick joined The Law College's tenure system faculty in the fall of 2014.
 He has been a visiting scholar at the Yale Law School and a visiting faculty member at Penn State Law.
 He is an affiliated transnational professor at the Peking University School of Transnational Law where he is a member of the founding faculty.
-He has broad teaching experience including courses on bankruptcy, contracts, criminal law, federal income tax, intellectual property, legal and political theory, property, remedies, tax policy, torts and trusts & estates.
-An accomplished classroom teacher, he is the recipient of a university-wide teaching award from the University of Virginia
+He has broad teaching experience including courses on bankruptcy, contracts, criminal law, federal income tax, intellectual property, legal and political theory, property, remedies, tax policy, torts and trusts and estates.
+An accomplished classroom teacher, he is the recipient of a university-wide teaching award from the University of Virginia.

 Professor Blankfein-Tabachnick holds a Ph.D. in legal and political philosophy from the University of Virginia and a degree in law from Yale.